Pastries of Envy

 An Abundance of Scarcity

 We all have had the experience of the guilt of being envious when something good happens to someone else.
 Is this partially because we believe we are now less likely to receive such a blessing?
-JP recently answered a question from a reader who honestly admitted to being consumed by intense envy, but who wanted to “turn this around”.
-JP advised:, “Figure out how you would like to feel about the world, Let’s assume that you would rather be pleased about other people’s success’ and not envious.
+I appreciated Jordan Peterson’s advice to a man who admitted to being consumed by envy, “Figure out how you would like to feel about the world.
+Let’s assume that you would rather be pleased about other people’s success and not envious.
 Think about why you might be happy about other people’s happiness.
-It’s not like Happiness is a zero-sum game.
+It’s not like happiness is a zero-sum game.
 Lots of people can be happy at the same time.
-Do you really want to live a world where other people are less happy?
+Do you really want to live in a world where other people are less happy?
 In what possible manner would that be useful and good for you?
 It might make you feel grudgingly satisfied in a dark way, temporarily, but it is not a good long-term strategy.”
 2 minute clip

 The 7th Deadly Sin of Covetousness

-Os Guinness said, “Traditionally envy was regarded as the second worst and second most prevalent of the seven deadly sins.
+Os Guinness, author and social critic said, “Traditionally, envy was regarded as the second-worst and second most prevalent of the seven deadly sins.
 Like pride, it is a sin of the spirit, not of the flesh.
 Its uniqueness lies in the fact that it is the one vice that its perpetrators never enjoy and rarely confess.”

-The last of the 10 Commandments, “Do not covet”, is a commandment about our “internal life” and how we frame our own consciousness.
+The last of the 10 Commandments, “Do not covet,” is a commandment about our “internal life” and how we frame our own consciousness.
 It seems comparably simple to control our “sins of the flesh” by avoiding temptation, but to keep ourselves from covetous thoughts seems almost impossible.
-However, as JP says, it is important to look at our envyings and see where they originate.
-If we honestly recognize the things we covet and those conditions which light the fire of jealousy in us – we find what we most desire.
+However, it is helpful to look at our envyings and see where they originate.
+If we honestly recognize the things we covet and those conditions which light the fire of jealousy in us, then we can find what we most desire.

-I have often proudly thought of myself as not “being the envious-type”.
-When women are prettier or richer or more popular than me it doesn’t really bother me.
+I have often proudly thought of myself as not “being the envious type.”
+When women are prettier or richer or more popular than me, it doesn’t really bother me.
 For years I have fooled myself into thinking I am not burdened by covetousness.
 However, I now know I congratulated myself too soon.
-The truth is, I am not bothered by some of the common causes of envy afflicting women – but that is no virtue – those are not the things I value most; they are not my “ideal”.
+The truth is, I am typically not bothered by some of the common causes of envy afflicting women—but that is no virtue—those are not the things I value most.
 Years ago, I remember having to shut down Facebook anytime someone would post photos of their international adventures.
 I resented the fact that I, who love traveling, was stuck in a freezing Notre Dame basement apartment watching babies while my husband got the graduate degree I always wanted.
-I hid my envy from myself but I see now it expressed itself in my inability to glory in others experiences or achievements.
-As I started to realize the meaning of motherhood, I found my ability to be happy for others increase.
+I hid my envy from myself, but I now see that expressed itself in my inability to glory in others’ experiences or achievements.
+As I started to realize the meaning of motherhood, I found my ability to be happy for others increased.

 The Actualities of Envy

-As we acknowledge the things we envy, we can also recognize that those we envy are likely not in reality living the lives of perfection we imagine.
-I had a bite of the maple donut and it was nothing to write home about.
+As we acknowledge the people we envy, we can also recognize that those we envy are likely not really living the lives of perfection we imagine—I had a bite of the maple donut, and it was nothing to write home about.
 Everyone’s life has tragedy.
-The perfectly-put-together mother might in fact have depression; the world-traveler may contract cancer in four years.
-As JP often reminds us, “Life is often suffering” and if we get respite from that we should enjoy it because “the flood is coming.”
-Perhaps, if we saw the full reality of people’s lives we would not begrudge them those bouts of happiness and success when they come.
+The perfectly put-together mother might, in fact, have depression; the world traveler may contract cancer in four years.
+As Dr. Peterson often reminds us, “Life is often suffering,” and if we get respite from that, we should enjoy it because “the flood is coming.”
+Perhaps, if we saw the full reality of people’s lives, we would not begrudge those bouts of happiness and success when they come.

-Envy is rooted in the other “internal sin”, pride.
-A focus on self will always lead to comparison – the fuel for pride and envy.
+Envy is rooted in the other “internal sin,” pride.
+A focus on self will always lead to comparison—the central feature of pride and fuel for envy.
 C.S.
 Lewis said, “Pride gets no pleasure out of having something, only out of having more of it than the next man.
 We say people are proud of being rich, or clever, or good-looking, but they are not.
 They are proud of being richer, or cleverer, or better-looking than others.”
-Pride is feeling superior for having more than others and envy is disdain for those who have more than you.
+Pride is feeling superior for having more than others, and envy is disdain for those who have more than you.
 Envy is competitive.
-Women can find competition threatening, we would rather cooperate.
+As women, wouldn’t we rather cooperate with each other than compete?
 Women need unity; we need to feel we are working together for a common goal.

 Assuming the Worst in our Fellow-woman

-As we progress from covetousness to envy, we reach the point where we can really start misconstruing reality—we may be tempted to turn those we envy into monsters.
+As we progress from coveting things to envying people, we may start misconstruing reality—we may be tempted to turn those we envy into monsters.
 My daughter went so far as to imagine her brother knew her internal thoughts.
-“He saw me looking at it, he KNEW I wanted it!”.
-Now I don’t believe the average woman lets her envy run to the point of intense resentment toward an innocent mom trying her best.
+“He saw me looking at it, he KNEW I wanted it!”
+I certainly don’t believe the average woman lets her envy run to the point of intense resentment toward an innocent mom trying her best.
 By and large, we want the best for each other.
 However, we should be aware of envy’s ugly descent.
 It can bring bitterness and anger into our lives as we start reshaping reality after its own design.
-This is where current “Social Justice” causes can turn ugly, as they single out entire races or genders as “oppressors”.
+This is where current “social justice” causes can turn ugly, as they single out entire races or genders as “oppressors.”
 Consumed by resentment, we assume the worst intentions in others and believe all their gains were ill-gotten.

-One of our biggest mistakes is assuming people are thinking about us at all.
-As the saying goes, “You probably wouldn’t worry about what people think of you if you could know how seldom they do. ” My son was not thinking of how he could upset my daughter; he was thinking “Yum, donut.”
+One of our biggest mistakes is assuming that people are thinking about us at all.
+As the saying goes, “You probably wouldn’t worry about what people think of you if you could know how seldom they do.”
 It is rarely the case that someone is intent on your destruction.
 They are too busy trying to navigate away from their own.

 If we decide to allow our envy and resentment to run our lives, we can descend into a “justified” revenge against the perpetrators of our injustice.
 My daughter felt justified in destroying her brother’s poster.
 That same “righteous indignation” amplified exponentially resulted in the killing of millions of successful farmers in the Ukraine – perceived to be selfishly profiting off the labor of the poor.
 We also should remember JP’s Rule Six, “Set your House in Order Before you Criticize the World”.
 Where do we fall in terms of being a perpetrator of our own misery?
 Is our resentment really directed towards the proper perpetrator or are we shifting the blame away from ourselves?
 In our own lives as wives and mothers, resentment may exhibit itself as the endlessly snippy communication we exhibit with our spouse, or our unwillingness to invite our mother-nemesis to book club.
 If we keep going on this path, we will be plagued with guilt.
 Deep-down we know we haven’t done all we can to make our situation better.
 We know we may be misrepresenting the part others have played in our misery.
 And even if we are fairly judging others, we know that holding onto resentment is self-destructive.

-As I sat down with my daughter, we walked through the experience.
+As I sat down with my daughter, we walked through what just happened.
 She said she felt bad for how she misrepresented her brother and for tearing his poster.
-She admitted that she acted irrationally and she asked her brother’s forgiveness and he freely forgave her.
-As she hugged him, I saw her bitterness melt away and she went about her day a new girl.
-I think her episode was simply a result of pent-up emotion and tiredness, but I believe the solution to her envy is the same as it has to be for us.
+She admitted she acted irrationally, and she asked her brother’s forgiveness, and he freely forgave her.
+As she hugged him, I saw her bitterness melt away, and she went about her day as a new girl.
+I believe the solution to her envy is the same as it has to be for us.

-We need to look honestly at our envy and our resentments.* We need to admit that some of our perceptions may be faulty – perhaps the object of our envy does not have the life we think, perhaps the world is not out to get us, and perhaps we are not justified in our bitterness.
-But just as we would deal with a bad habit, we should not attempt to stop it with our own will-power, but to replace it with something more powerful.
-If we fill our lives with meaning and an attempt to elevate ourselves and our family, we need not ruminate on the lives of others.
-Also, if we find ourselves jealous of another’s accomplishments, perhaps we could make a concerted effort to gain compassion for that person.
-Pray for them, get to know their struggles, begin to see them as a fellow Child of God with unique talents as well as weaknesses.
-Instead of an idol for worship or disdain – allow them to become a real person, and one deserving of love.
+As we look honestly at our envy and our resentments, we can admit that some of our perceptions may be faulty: Perhaps those in the spotlight of our envy do not have the life we think, perhaps the world is not out to get us, and perhaps we are not justified in our bitterness.
+But just as we would deal with a bad habit, we should not attempt to stop it with our own willpower but replace it with something more powerful.
+If we fill our lives with meaning and attempt to improve ourselves and our families, we need not ruminate on the lives of others.
+If we find ourselves jealous of another’s accomplishments, perhaps we could make a concerted effort to replace it with compassion for that person.
+Pray for them, get to know their struggles, and begin to see them as fellow children of God with unique talents as well as weaknesses.
+Instead of an idol for worship or disdain—allow them to become a real person and one deserving of love.
 We are not all given the same gifts, but how bounteous could our life be if we gloried in others’ gifts.

 * This clip (5 minutes) describes how to prevent the ruinous envy of Cain